Time: March 21, 2017 from 6:30pm to 8:30pm

 In the Experts Corner, For the Advanced, we have

 Charlie Villare and Joe Berner demonstrating their Monte Carlo simulation tool that predicts delivery probability.
-This is part 3 in our series on Lean and Kanban
+This is part 3 in a series on Lean and Kanban

 The tool is ScrumSim v2 from http://focusedobjective.com/kanbansim_scrumsim/downloads/

-The Expert Corner is for those already practicing Kanban boards with defined WIP Limits.
+The Expert Corner is for those already using Kanban boards with defined WIP Limits.

 And reference our AgilePhilly friend Dan Vacanti for more on WIP grooming.